ricardohuapaya/UCR-Salaries-/README.md

 ## Data Visualization
 ### Data Comprehension
 From the first and second plots, we can understand how the employees are distributed by type of work schedule and the number of years worked for the institution.
-As is shown, the majority of the population works full time for the University; also, we can comprehend that even tho most of the employees from UCR have a tenure of years, there are large parts of the workers' population that surpass the 20 and 30-year mark.
+As is shown, the majority of the population works full time for the University; also, we can comprehend that even tho most of the employees from UCR have a tenure of between 0 and 10 years, and that there is a large parts of the workers' population that surpass the 20 and 30-year mark.

 ![Graph1](https://github.com/ricardohuapaya/UCR-Salaries-/blob/master/images/Figure%202020-10-09%20215917.png)